Churn

 The Short Answer

-A "good" monthly churn rate for indie SaaS (bootstrapped, $5K–$50K MRR) is 3–5% monthly revenue churn.
+A "good" monthly churn rate for indie SaaS (bootstrapped, $5K to $50K MRR) is 3 to 5% monthly revenue churn.
 Anything under 3% is excellent.
 Anything over 8% is a revenue emergency.
+Use the [churn rate calculator](/churn-rate-calculator) to benchmark your own numbers.

 SaaS Churn Rate Benchmarks by MRR Range (2026)